 Orff New Zealand Aotearoa President: Robyn McQueen

 Robyn teaches classroom music at Owairaka District School where she has nurtured the growth of a school-wide music programme since 2006.
 Professional Development through ONZA and the University of Waikato MEd programme have transformed her from classroom teacher to music specialist.
 In the classroom, Robyn especially enjoys working with music to enhance students’ engagement in other arts modalities and collaborating with classroom teachers on projects that lead to creating music from a topical starting point.
 An experienced workshop presenter, she is passionate about supporting teachers to develop hands-on music programmes in their schools.
-Previously secretary to the committee, Robyn now serves ONZA as Vice President with responsibility for Instrument Hire and the Lindo Francis Instrument Grant.
+Previously secretary to the committee, Robyn now serves ONZA as President with responsibility for Instrument Hire and the Lindo Francis Instrument Grant.

 Orff New Zealand Aotearoa Vice-President: Jo Charman

 Jo has spent a lifetime immersed in the Arts and education.
-She has been active as a music specialst at primary and early childhood levels, and has developed music programmes for adult learners.
+She has been active as a music specialist at primary and early childhood levels, and has developed music programmes for adult learners.
 Jo holds a Diploma of Adult Education and a Graduate Diploma of Education, in music, dance and drama from Auckland University.
-While completeing her studies Jo discovered and was drawn to the Orff Schulwerk method.
+While completing her studies Jo discovered and was drawn to the Orff Schulwerk method.
 Jo joined ONZA in 2008 and has served on the ONZA committee for four years.
 She recently completed the level 4 Orff Schulwerk Teaching Training Course, which has fuelled her belief that music and the performing arts are a strong scaffold for all learning and that the Orff approach is a powerful vehicle to make music accessible for all children and teachers.
 Jo’s other passion is photography, which she has taught in schools as another creative process.
 In her free time Jo sings in a contemporary trio and community choir with whom she has toured extensively overseas.